DMR-Database/.github/profile/README.md

 ## Hi there 👋
 <br>
 19042023: MD280/M390 firmware is generated and works again.
 Database is pushed for the first time again, still fixxing small issues.
-Database updates ran 3 times now without issues.
+Database updates ran a few times now without issues.
 <br><br>
 18042023: new server arrived and is installed.
 <br><br>